 Why Airline Tickets So Expensive?

-There are several factors that are attributed to the high fares that people are charged when purchasing airline tickets.
+Several factors are attributed to the high fares that people are charged when purchasing airline tickets.
 Airlines are fundamentally a business organization, and it has to generate enough revenue to support its operation and make profits.

 Some of the major factors that contribute to the high price of airline tickets include: